bbk-pij-2012-20/resource-schedular/src/readme.md

 I have separated out responsibility to the following classes:
 <ul>
-<li>SchedulerAlgorithm</li>
+<li>SchedulingAlgorithm</li>
 <li>Gateway</li>
 <li>Message</li>
 <li>ExpensiveResource</li>
 </ul>

-<b>SchedulerAlgorithm</b></br> is responsible for deciding which message is sent to the resource(s) where it will be processed, via Gateway.
+<b>SchedulingAlgorithm</b></br> is responsible for deciding which message is sent to the resource(s), via Gateway.

-<b>Gateway</b></br> is responsible for facilitating asynchronous processing of messages sent from SchedulerAlgorithm by creating a threadpool and execute message processing in separate tasks.
+<b>Gateway</b></br> is responsible for facilitating asynchronous processing of messages sent from SchedulingAlgorithm by creating a threadpool and execute message processing in separate tasks.

 <b>Message</b></br> represents each message and stores information about which group each message belongs to.

 <b>ExpensiveResource</b></br> represents the resource(s) which process the message(s) and should not be left idle while there are still messages to be processed.
+It is responsible for updating the status of the resources in the SchedulingAlgorithm.